philippks/zoba-planer/README.md

 ## Access

-Access the web application here: [URL to web application]
+Access the web application here: https://philippks.github.io/zoba-planer/

 Example data is hardcoded.
 Replace it as needed.